 A state may fund several categories of activities to assist development and/or implementation of local drinking water protection initiatives under Section 1452(k) of the 1996 SDWA amendments.
 Up to 15 percent of the annual capitalization grant may be used for the local assistance and other state programs set-aside, with a maximum of 10 percent being used for any one category of assistance.
-DOH intends to use 12 percent of this set-aside this year.
-This funding will to assist systems in complying with the SDWA requirements by funding a number of activities related to system capacity development or wellhead protection.
+We intend to use 15 percent of this set-aside this year.
+We'll use these funds for a number of activities related to system capacity development or source water protection.

-Capacity development activities include but are not limited to the following:
+Capacity development activities include, but are not limited to, the following:

-- Manage our internet site and other media and develop communication products to provide capacity information to public drinking water systems. - Conduct sanitary surveys and provide related technical assistance to small systems. - Provide technical assistance to water systems to help them achieve and maintain compliance with coliform monitoring and follow-up requirements. - Assist public water systems with ground water under the direct influence of surface water determinations. - Provide technical assistance to water systems as they develop wellhead protection programs.
+- Provide outreach and communication tools regarding technical, managerial, and financial capacity via our Internet and other media outlets. - Conduct sanitary surveys and provide related technical assistance to small systems. - Provide specific technical assistance (e.g., coliform monitoring and follow-up requirements) to water systems to help them achieve and maintain compliance.
+Assist public water systems research and make a determination if their groundwater source is under the direct influence of surface water. - Provide technical assistance to water systems as they develop and implement source water protection programs. - Provide pre-construction planning, design, and permit assistance grants to help water systems apply for DWSRF and improve readiness to proceed.